CLASS VI WELLS

-Class VI Primacy for authority to regulate Geologic Storage of Carbon Dioxide
+Geologic Storage of Carbon Dioxide (CO2)

-|The Oil and Gas Division primary regulatory authority (Primacy) over Class VI injection well activities in the State of North Dakota.
+The North Dakota Oil and Gas Division has primary regulatory authority (Primacy) over Class VI injection well activities in the State of North Dakota.

 [DMR Home] [Disclaimer] [Privacy] [Security] [Feedback]